How Your Dog Or Your Cat’s Laboratory Tests Are Organized

 Blood Glucose level, Fructosamine test, Glycosylated Hemoglobin.

-Tests Of Your Pet’s Blood Electrolyte And Mineral Status:
+Tests That Measure Your Pet’s Blood Electrolyte And Mineral Status:

 Blood Sodium, Potassium, Chloride.
 Calcium, Magnesium, Phosphorus and Bicarbonate